sudipb7/webpix/README.md

 ## Teach Stack

-Webpics is built using modern web technologies:
+WebPix is built using modern web technologies:

 - Next.js: React framework for building server-side rendered and static websites.
 - TypeScript: Typed superset of JavaScript.